digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/studio.rst

 As a group, develop an approach for computing `Pi <http://en.wikipedia.org/wiki/Pi>`_ based on the above materials.

-Hint:

-**Think about the chances of where a dart lands.
-Can you develop a forumla for it?
-How could you estimate this chance via a simulation?**
+Hint: Think about the chances of where a dart lands.
+Can you develop a formula for it?
+How could you estimate this chance via a simulation?

 1. Create a new class called ``Pi`` in your ``studio2`` package